janosgyerik/cheatsheets/Git-cheat-sheet.md

     # commit all local changes back to svn
     git svn dcommit

-In case of large repositories, <code>git svn clone</code> may just stop in the middle with no error message but an apparently empty working tree.
-When this happens <code>cd</code> into the partially created working tree and run <code>git svn fetch</code>.
-You may need to repeat it a couple of times, until finally the working tree is correctly populated with files.
+In case of large repositories, `git svn clone` can sometimes stop in the middle with no error message but an apparently empty working tree.
+When this happens `cd` into the partially created working tree and run `git svn fetch`.
+You might have to repeat it a couple of times, until finally the working tree is correctly populated with files.

 ## How to work together with svn 2